jtl-software/connector-documentation/book/application.rst

 - ``setErrorHandler`` - by default ``Jtl\Connector\Core\Error\ErrorHandler`` can be changed to another handler which extends ``Jtl\Connector\Core\Error\AbstractErrorHandler`` class.

 - ``registerController`` - if you want to register a controller which does not match the default controller name pattern (or any other reason).
-You can check the constants defined in the class ``Jtl\Connector\Core\Definition\Controller`` for all valid controller names in the :doc:`core </glossary/core>`.
+You can check the constants defined in the class ``Jtl\Connector\Core\Definition\Controller`` for all valid controller names in the :doc:`Core</glossary/core>`.

 .. danger::
     Please keep in mind that changing the default behaviour of the core, requires some advanced knowledge about how the core works.